darktable-org/dtdocs/content/lighttable/digital-asset-management/metadata-tagging.md

 author: "people"
 ---

-darktable allows you to store additional information about your images to allow them to be more easily searched and grouped.
-This information is stored in darktable's database and XMP sidecar files and can also be included within exported images.
+Ansel allows you to store additional information about your images to allow them to be more easily searched and grouped.
+This information is stored in Ansel's database and XMP sidecar files and can also be included within exported images.

 # metadata